 As you can see, NVMe SSDs are lightning fast as compared to HDD or SATA SSD.

 NVMe SSDs require an M.2 slot to connect to.
-Almost all of the newer motherboards fortunately have one or two M.2 slots for connecting the NVMe SSDs to.
+Fortunately, almost all of the newer motherboards have one or two M.2 slots for attaching the NVMe SSDs.

-As for the cost, currently the NVMe SSDs are getting ever-cheaper.
-They are still more expensive than HDDs, but within the reach of almost all PC builders.
+As for the cost, currently, the NVMe SSDs are getting ever-cheaper.
+They are still more expensive than HDDs but within reach of almost all PC builders.